 Analysts expect these new areas of focus to bolster the stock.
-SYMC stock saw net income growth fall by an average of 6.9% per year over the last five years.
-Due to its move away from PC-related applications, Analysts expect income growth to resume next year when they predict it to come in at 15.2%.
-They also expect growth to reach an average of 10.56% per over the next five years.
+SYMC stock saw net income growth fall by an average of 6.9% per year over the last five years, and its EPS is expected to drop by about the same amount this year.
+But in 2020, its EPS is expected to rebound 14%.

 SYMC stock also trades at a discount.
-After reaching as high as $34.20 per share last September, the stock trades at under $20 per share today.
-An audit investigation sent its stock down by 33% despite beating earnings in May.
-This audit investigation continues.
+After reaching as high as $34.20 per share last September, the stock trades at around $23 per share today.

-Still, this could have also created a chance to buy SYMC at a lower price.
+This could have also created a chance to buy SYMC at a lower price.
 Its current forward P/E stands at just over 13.
 Also, keep in mind that income growth will probably return to the double-digits starting next year.
-Moreover, in most cases, stocks recover from such investigations.
-More likely than not, SYMC stock will recover much like other companies who have faced similar issues.

 PC-focused companies such as Microsoft (NASDAQ:MSFT) and Intel (NASDAQ:INTC) have found prosperity after the decline of their one-time core product.
 I believe the same thing is happening to Symantec.
-The audit will continue to loom over the stock in the near-term.
-However, with the low P/E and the prospects for growth, now could be an opportune time to buy.
+With the low P/E and the prospects for growth, now could be an opportune time to buy it.

 As of this writing, Will Healy did not hold a position in any of the aforementioned stocks.
 You can follow Will on Twitter at @HealyWriting.